dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 ![top_sentiment_words](https://dgarmat.github.io/images/sent_mail03.png "top_sentiment_words")

-Surprised to see how much more positive words show up than negative words - Bing does have more positive words in its dictionary, so could make sense there.
+Surprised to see how much more positive words show up than negative words - Bing does have more positive words in its lexicon, so could make sense there.
 "Bad" as top negative word seems like a bad top word.
 "Issue" is definitely a word I have an issue with using a bad amount of time.
 But it's cool to see how much I use "cool" (or is it bad? this is causing anxiety).
 Anyway, I think this is a solid view worth the time to get a nice feeling for top words I love to use in email.

 ### Obligatory Wordcloud